josephmr/blog/content/posts/firebase-functions-clojurescript.md

 ## Create a shadow-cljs Project {#create-a-shadow-cljs-project}

-To get started we will initialize a new Shadow CLJS project.
-Shadow CLJS (shadow-cljs) is responsible for compiling our ClojureScript and leveraging existing Javascript libraries (e.g. firebase-functions).
+To get started we will initialize a new shadow cljs project. shadow cljs (shadow-cljs) is responsible for compiling our clojurescript and leveraging existing Javascript libraries (e.g. firebase-functions).

 ```bash